 To make compost regularly, it is helpful to have compost bins in some form.
-You can construct two bins out of planks or concrete blocks.
+You can build two bins out of planks or concrete blocks.
 Make the bins about 4 feet high, 4 feet wide, and as long as desired, and open at one end for easy access.
 Leave spaces between blocks or planks for aeration.
 Accumulate plant refuse in one bin while the composting process is taking place in the other.
 A third bin may be desirable for near-finished or finished compost storage.

 A simple, portable compost bin can be made with three or four used freight pallets, which are simply stood on their ends in a square or open square and lashed or otherwise held together.
 This type of bin can be disassembled for easy turning and emptying and then reassembled around the new pile.
 A chicken wire cage supported by three or four wooden stakes will also work satisfactorily, but is less sturdy.